-Public Gardens Hyderabad or Bagh-e-aam, as the name suggests must have been built as a garden meant for general public with rest houses built for the royalty to rest when they visit the gardens.
-The place is not very old by the Indian history standards.
+Public Gardens Hyderabad or Bagh-e-aam, as the name suggests must have been built as a garden meant for the general public with rest houses built for the royalty to rest when they visit the gardens.
+The place is not very old by Indian historical standards.
 It is less than 100 years old.
 There are several Museums in Public Gardens that visitors to Hyderabad can explore.

 Museums in Public Gardens Hyderabad